NLP2CT/BaeEmpEval/README.md

 ## License

-The original website code (HTML, CSS, and any JavaScript) is available under the [MIT License](LICENSE).
+The website code (HTML, CSS, and JavaScript) is available under the [MIT License](https://github.com/NLP2CT/BaeEmpEval/blob/main/LICENSE).
+The BAEmpEval annotations created by the authors are released under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-The MIT License does not cover audio recordings, dataset content, transcripts, annotations, or other third-party material.
-Those materials retain their original terms; this repository does not grant new rights to them.
+These licenses do not cover source audio, source transcripts, or other third-party materials.
+Such materials remain subject to the licenses and access conditions of their original datasets and must be obtained directly from the original providers.
+This repository grants no additional rights to them.